 Who plays the role of the IRS auditor Harold Crick?

-Discover the awards and nominations received by Stranger Than Fiction.
-Explore the history of Stranger Than Fiction and its cast and crew.
+Discover all the awards and nominations received by Stranger Than Fiction, from Oscars to film festival honors.
+Learn how Stranger Than Fiction and its cast and crew have been recognized by critics and the industry alike.

 Harold Crick, an auditor for the Internal Revenue Service, leads a life dictated by the steady tick of his wristwatch.
 His latest assignment has him auditing Ana Pascal, a tax-delinquent baker, for whom he finds himself developing an awkward attraction.
 On this particular day, Harold starts hearing a mysterious woman’s voice that omnisciently narrates his daily life, leaving him baffled and unable to respond.